Textile Dyeing Methods- The Stricker

 Textile Dyeing Methods

-Textile Dyeing Methods-Dyeing is a method that imparts beauty to the textile by applying various colors and their shades onto a fabric.
+Textile Dyeing Methods-Dyeing is a method which imparts beauty to the textile by applying various colors and their shades on to a fabric.
 Dyeing can be done at any stage of the manufacturing of textile- fiber, yarn, fabric or a finished textile product including garments and apparels.

 You May Read: What is Dyeing in textiles